 Sanguillen, the long time Pirates catcher, was released just two months after the trade while Vasquez, who was previously Pirates property for four years, never pitched in the majors for them.
 Cruz pitched well in his only season in Pittsburgh,posting a 2.65 ERA in 22 games out of the bullpen.
 He was traded away for Nelson Norman in 1982.
-Owchinko was traded to the A’s before he could ever play for the Pirates although he also rejoined the team later on during the 1983 season, only to pitch to two batters in his only game for the Pirates.
+Owchinko was traded to the A’s before he could ever play for the Pirates, although he also rejoined the team later on during the 1983 season, when he pitched to just two batters in his lone game for the Pirates.
 Alexander played just 21 games in 1981 for the Pirates, his last season in the majors, leaving Blyleven as the only player with his new team in 1982.

 Also born on this date, in 1905, was Pirates outfielder Adam Comorosky, who played for the team from 1926 to 1933.
 Following the 1933 season he was traded to the Reds along with Tony Piet in exchange for Red Lucas and Wally Roettger in a trade that was covered here.
 In his eight seasons in Pittsburgh he hit .293 over 627 games with 363 RBIs.
 Comorosky spent most of his time in left field, though he also saw time at each of the other two outfield spots.
-His best season came in 1930, when he led the NL in triples in 1930 with 23, a season in which he scored 112 runs and drove in 119, while also picking up 47 doubles and a .313 batting average.
+His best season came in 1930, when he led the NL in triples with 23, a year in which he scored 112 runs and drove in 119, while also picking up 47 doubles and posting a .313 batting average.
 With all those extra base hits, he was still able to lead the National League with 33 sacrifice hits.
 He drove in 97 runs and batted a career high .321 in 1929, his fourth season in the majors, but the first year in which he saw regular playing time.
 Comorosky was a strong player in his own right, but he played alongside some impressive names in the Pirates outfield.
 At one time or another, he played with Hall of Famers Paul Waner, Lloyd Waner, Kiki Cuyler and Freddie Lindstrom, and just missed Max Carey during the 1926 season.
 After playing two seasons in Cincinnati, Comorosky played minor league ball until his retirement in 1940.
 His total of 23 triples in 1930 is tied for the highest in baseball since Cuyler had 26 in 1925.